chmtc94/python-tools/README.md

-# log-files-anonymizer
+# python-tools

-Small python script to hide secret information in log files
+- log-files-anonymizer : script to hide secret information in log files

+- csv-to-excel : script to import multiples csv files into one excel workbook with one worksheet per csv file